VincentYCYao/Vincent-DeepLearning-Blog/Biography.md

 # Working Experience

-* 2020 - current: **Research Assistant**, Department of Imaging & Interventional Radiology, Prince of Wales Hospital / The Chinese University of Hong Kong
+* 2020 - current: **Research Assistant**, Department of Imaging & Interventional Radiology (Prince of Wales Hospital), Faculty of Medicine, The Chinese University of Hong Kong
-* 2017-2018: **Junior Research Assistant**, Department of Medicine & Therapeutics, Prince of Wales Hospital / The Chinese University of Hong Kong
+* 2017-2018: **Junior Research Assistant**, Department of Medicine & Therapeutics (Prince of Wales Hospital), Faculty of Medicine, The Chinese University of Hong Kong

 # Publications